 With Continuous Recording (CR), the security camera saves media at all times.
 This type of equipment will capture non-stop video, allowing the business owner to review it as needed.
 CR may be the best solution for regulatory compliance.
 When gathering evidence, a technician can look at the footage after an event.
 Generally, motion detection recording works best in small areas.

 It is ideal for residential or retail environments.
-CR is better for a large space such as a warehouse or a parking lot.
+A continuous recording security camera system is better for a large space such as a warehouse or a parking lot.

 Event-triggered recording is appropriate for a business that may not need to record all activity, only activity in certain areas when a person is present.
 For example, there may be event cameras only in highly secured areas.
 A bank or auto dealer that use continuous recording during the day may use event recording after hours.
 In this scenario, the cameras will only record when triggered by motion after hours, and there is no reason for a person to be there.
 Your business security needs will determine the right type of security recording.